Price changes

 Pass-Through costs are set by ESB Networks / EirGrid / SEMO (TUoS, DUoS, Market Operator, Imperfection Charges).

-Network charges in both gas and electricity are increasing from 1 October 2022.
+Network charges in both gas and electricity are increasing from 1 October 2023.

 For more information see: Business Tariffs explained

-Why are energy costs rising?
+Why are energy costs remaining high?

 Carbon Tax